hyw-ell/GBF-Banner-Data/README.md

 # GBF-Banner-Data
 Stores banner data for Granblue Fantasy.
 Banners are categorized by the year and month in which they started.
+Banner data is logged using [GBF-Banner-Logger](https://github.com/hyw-ell/GBF-Banner-Logger).

 ## Schema
 > [!NOTE]